pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :param bytes signature: The signature to verify.

-        :param padding: An instance of a
+        :param padding: An instance of an
             :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
             provider.